Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 # 14 May
 Today I _wanted_ to work on my overleaf, but the gods have willed an outage to strike, hence I must work on the code I was avoiding to work on.
 Therefor, I will implement the time-changing vector field today.
 First I will just get one vectorfield working, as I should be able to compare with another simulation I ran, and then I will get the time-changing in.

+# 16 May
+Yesterday was a very slow day for myself.
+I have done some work then, but haven't written it down.
+It was mostly in the overleaf, but doesn't deserve mention.

+Today I have had a realization: Instead of calclulating a function that interpolates a on a grid, and to then sample that on my function u, I can also approach this the other way around.
+I am okay with a less efficient function here, so I am going to do the following steps:
+ - Extract the coordinate of a gridpoint in u
+ - Find the index of this coordinate in the dataset
+ - Find the value at this index in the dataset
+ - Assign it to the coordinate of the gridpoint
+ - Rinse and repeat in for loops.
+Doing this, I am 'skipping' issues with dimensionality and such: all my values are fetched at once.
+I am not anymore interpolating with this, but because my integrating a random VF has shown the method to be quite robust, I am not affraid of instability.
+I have increased the random field strength to [-25, 25].
+This did not cause issues with stability if dt was changed appropriately.
+Considering the values in the dataset fall roughly within this range, I am satisfied to just go with no interpolation.

+I think the vectorfield is working correctly.
+I want to verify by plotting the VF using plt.quiver.
+So I am going to do that.